-In June 2022 I published my first travel guide e-book about Cuba, after living in Havana for one and a half years.
+In June 2022 I published my first travel guide e-book about Cuba, after living in Havana for two years.

-You will find all about the different destinations and sights, but also a lot of information no one tells you about – that you really need to know before visiting Cuba!
+You will find a lot of the information no one tells you about – that you really need to know before visiting Cuba!

 As an Amazon affiliate, I earn from qualifying sales, including my own products.

 Why You Should Visit Cuba!

 Few nations across the world have the same aura and mystic ring to them as Cuba.